 Constants are quantities that do not change.
-They are like crotchety old curmudgeons who are stuck in their ways.
+They're like crotchety old curmudgeons, forever stuck in their ways.

 We can also use letters to represent unknown constant values.

-We don't have any amounts, and therefore, we can only answer this question in terms of the variables we are given.
-Joey makes d · t dollars in a day, since this amount is how much he is paid per job times the number of jobs he does.
+We don't have any amounts, and therefore, we can only answer this question in terms of the variables we're given.
+Joey makes d · t dollars in a day, since that's his pay per job times the number of jobs he does.
 Because Joey gets paid the same amount per job, d will never change; therefore, we call it a constant.
-The varying quantity in this problem is t, since the number of jobs Joey does per day will vary depending on what his Grandpa forces—pardon us—asks him to do.
+The varying quantity in this problem is t, since the number of jobs Joey does per day will vary depending on what his grandpa forces—pardon us—asks him to do.